echov4/cronical/README.md

 > Will need to test the following
 > - [ ] Mac compatability
 > - [ ] Multiple devices working fine

+> [!NOTE]
+> Full transparency this README was written with AI assistance and has been fact checked.

 ## What is cronical?